teuben/GBT-EDGE/README.md

       ./reduce.py -g 1 NGC0001
       ./mmaps.py NGC0001

-each galaxy takes about 20 mins to reduce, where the observing time was about 60 mins.
+Each galaxy takes about 10-20 mins to reduce, where the observing time would be about 60 mins for an Ra and Dec scan.
+This is on a fast machine. fourier will take considerably longer.
 The use of the **edge.sh** script is optional in your installation, as long as the needed packages are installed in *your* python (see Installation below).
 However, at GBO and UMD it is required.

 You can push your luck by trying the example maskmoment based **mmaps.py** script which tries a number of methods to make moment maps.

-There are some -h flags to the **reduce.py** script.
-The gals.pars script controls which sessions contain which galaxy
+Use **reduce.py -h** to get a reminder of the usage.
+The **gals.pars** file controls which sessions contain which galaxy

+Here is an example of a moment-0 map of NGC0001, produced with mask:moment

 ![NGC0001](figures/NGC0001-dilsmomsk.png)

-# Installation
+## Installation

+The source of GBT-EDGE can be downloaded as follows:

       git clone https://github.com/teuben/GBT-EDGE